All you need advice and stories for your sport, delivered straight to your inbox (every month).Nothing more.Nothing less.

 Srikaanth Viswanathan is 46, living in Bangalore for the last 20 years.
 Born and raised in Chennai.
 An engineer by training.
 Have been in R&D divisions of various organizations like Philips, Honeywell & GE for the last 24+yrs.
-He is the oldest Indian to have completed the solo swimming of the English Channel and the first Indian team to have accepted the record of 2 person relay.

 Unfortunately no. I was very active in sports.. cricket in particular.
 Had captained school & college cricket teams.
 Had played for my dad’s company team too ☺.
 Continued representing various corporates that I have been part of over the years.
 However, around 2003/4 timeframe I developed a ligament injury which threatened my active lifestyle.
 I was worried that I will become obese if I do not remain active.
 That’s when I decided to learn swimming during a summer camp in 2005.
 Even much before that in 2002, once I had an opportunity to experience the wonderful weightless experience in a pool during a corporate party.
 Since then I had this deep desire to learn swimming at some point of time.